 Why does it matter?

-The transition to regenerative agriculture can be done in different levels.
-Mineral fertilisation has an impact on the soil and it can be better controlled thanks to the use of scanners.
-Using sensors enables farmers to optimise their production, lower their environmental impact and decrease their carbon footprint.
+The transition to regenerative agriculture can be done in different stages.
+Mineral fertilization has an impact on the soil and it can be better controlled thanks to the use of scanners.

 How did we solve this?